Winning science fair projects - What are judges looking for?

 To produce an award-winning science fair project, you need to understand how the judges select a science fair winner.

-The point scoring system for your science fair may differ from others -- there is no standardized point system -- but generally speaking, science fair judges use similar methods of judging.
+The point scoring system for your science fair may differ from others -- there is no standardized point system -- but in general, most science fair judges use similar method.
 Usually, they start with a neutral score, not good or bad, and then add or subtract points, depending on the performance of the presenter, to reach a final score.
 The following list of tips should help you improve your score.

 Is your project full of original and well-thought-out ideas?
 Were you clear in describing the problem you were researching?